 Rick Taylor is a native of Southeast Tennessee.
 He graduated from Tennessee Temple College in 1978 (BA Psychology) and from the University of Tennessee at Chattanooga in 1981 (Master of Education In Counseling).

 He has worked in various roles and settings (inpatient, residential, outpatient) in the mental health and substance abuse treatment field since 1981.

-He is licensed and certified nationally and in Tennessee, Georgia and North Carolina as a provider of mental health and substance abuse treatment services.
+He is licensed and certified on a national level and in the states of Tennessee, Georgia and North Carolina as a provider of mental health and substance abuse treatment services.

-He and his wife, Sally, currently reside in Nothwest Georgia and are members at the Oakwood Baptisrt Church in Chickamauga, Georgia.
+He and his wife, Sally, currently reside in Northwest Georgia and are members at the Oakwood Baptist Church in Chickamauga, Georgia.
 They have two adult daughters and one granddaughter.

 Dr. & Mrs. Warren both served almost 20 years with Bluewater Bible College, St. Thomas (1963-1982) in both faculty and administrative positions.

 He was the associate pastor (1964-1977) and pastor (1977-1981) of Calvary Baptist Church, St. Thomas, U.S.V.I.
 During his pastorate the church moved to its present location.